zentrope/blog.devtrope/README.md

     <document-root>/styles/main.css

 You can arrange things any way you want inside the asset directory.
-As long as you use `:site-url`, you should be able to create links as needed.
+As long as you use `:site-url`, you should be able to create links pointing to the assets as needed.

 **NOTE:** If your assets end in `.js` or `.css` or `.html`, the software will merge references to `:site-url`.
 This is so that you can